Best AI Dungeon Master Tools in 2026: 9 Platforms Compared

 Can I play with friends using an AI Dungeon Master?

 Some platforms support multiplayer.
-LoreKeeper offers real-time multiplayer for up to 6 players in the same campaign simultaneously, with friends joining for free.
+LoreKeeper offers real-time multiplayer for up to 6 players in the same campaign simultaneously, with friends joining for free (each using their own daily turn cap).
 Friends & Fables supports async and real-time multiplayer with tactical maps.
 Most other platforms -- AI Dungeon, ChatGPT, Mythic GME, RoleForge -- are solo-only or have minimal co-op features.

 Which AI Dungeon Master has the best world building?